RetroReversing/retroReversing/pages/leaks/HidemaruMailLeak.md

 雑談200603 | .txt | Organising a drinking party
 雑談200605 | .txt | Talk about the new Sony VAIO mobile phone 雑談200609 | .txt | Talk about aquariums and PS3 launch

-"I'm Murakawa from the Planning and Development Department 5PG."
-Teruki Murakawa

 ￼